jacob-shuman/pomodoro/README.md

 A clean web-based timer using the [pomodoro technique](https://en.wikipedia.org/wiki/Pomodoro_Technique).
 The project was created due to a lack of a web-based timer using the pomodoro technique with a robust feature set.

+If you have any questions or would like to talk about the project feel free to [start a discussion](https://github.com/jacob-shuman/pomodoro/discussions).

 <a id='roadmap'/>

 ## :clipboard: Roadmap